-If you are a carer with support needs, and you have less than £23,250 in capital assets, you will not have to pay a contribution.
+We may agree that you do not have to pay a contribution, if you have less than £23,250 in capital assets.

-If you have more than £23,250 in capital assets, we will give you information to help you get support to meet your needs.
+If you have more than £23,250 in capital assets, we will give you information to help you get support.